alexandresoro/ouca/README.md

 To build:

 ```
-npm run build
+npm run backend build
 ```

-This will generate the output files in the _dist/_ folder.
+This will generate the output files in the _packages/\*/dist/_ folders.

 ## API structure